Asbestos in the Military

 What to Do After Asbestos Exposure

-Given the time between exposure and symptoms, it’s impossible to know how or if exposure to asbestos will affect someone immediately.
+Given the time between exposure and mesothelioma symptoms, it’s impossible to know how or if exposure to asbestos will affect someone immediately.
 It could be 10 to 60 years before cancer develops after initial exposure.
 It is also unlikely for mesothelioma to develop from a one-time contact.
 That is why veterans, many of which encounter asbestos multiple times through their service, make up one-third of mesothelioma diagnoses.

-Author: Mesothelioma Vets – Last Edited: October 18, 2023
+Author: Mesothelioma Vets – Last Edited: October 9, 2024

 Sources